Kamov Ka-50: Armament

-The aircraft has one Shipunov 2A42 autocannon.
-It has selective fire, and a dual-feed, which allows for a cyclic rate of fire between 200 and 800 rounds per minute.
-This autocannon is mounted near the centre of the fuselage and carries 460 high-fragmentation, explosive incendiary, or armour-piercing rounds.
-The type of ammunition is also selected by the pilot during flight.
+The aircraft has one Shipunov 2A42 autocannon with selective fire, and a dual-feed, giving it a cyclic rate of fire between 200 and 800 rounds per minute.
+It is mounted near centre of gravity for accuracy, and carries 460 high-fragmentation, explosive incendiary, or armour-piercing rounds.
+The type of ammunition is selected by the pilot during flight.
 The integrated 30 mm cannon is semi-rigidly fixed on the helicopter's side, movable only slightly in elevation and azimuth.
 Semi-rigid mounting improves the cannon's accuracy, giving the 30 mm a longer practical range and better hit ratio at medium ranges than with a free-turning turret mount.

 The fire control system automatically shares all target information in real time, allowing one helicopter to engage a target spotted by another aircraft, and the system can also input target information from ground-based forward scouts with personnel-carried target designation gear.

 Weapons can be carried on four external hardpoints under the stub wings, plus two on the wingtips, a total of more than 2,000 kg (depending on the mix).
 The pylons can be tilted up to 10 degrees downward.
 Fuel tanks may be mounted on a suspension point, whenever necessary.

-Anti-tank armament comprises twelve laser-guided Vikhr anti-tank missiles (transl.
+Anti-tank armament comprises twelve Vikhr laser-guided anti-tank missiles (transl.
 Vortex or whirlwind), with a maximum range of some 8 km.
 The laser guidance is reported to be virtually jam-proof and the system features automatic guidance to target, enabling evasive action immediately after missile launch, alternatively it can also use Ataka laser-guided anti-tank missiles.
 Before firing laser-guided missiles it often must hover a few hundred feet off the ground to direct a laser at a target, leaving itself briefly exposed.

 Ka-50/52 can also carry several rocket pods, including the S-13 and S-8 rockets.
 The "dumb" rockets could be upgraded to laser guided with the proposed Ugroza system.